We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and reduce overweight and obesity.

 Emerging evidence shows that restrictions work to reduce children’s exposure to marketing, but this depends on the criteria used in the restrictions.
 Given the role played by parents and caregivers in what children eat, consideration is needed of how they are also influenced by promotional activities.

-Since 1978, Section 248 of Quebec’s Consumer Protection Act bans any commercial advertising directed at children under 13 on TV, radio, print, internet, mobile phones and signage as well as through the use of promotional items.
+Since 1978, Section 248 of Quebec’s Consumer Protection Act bans any commercial advertising directed at children under the age of 13 on TV, radio, print, internet, mobile phones and signage as well as through the use of promotional items.
 The ban is applicable, among others, to food and beverage marketing.
-Section 249 of the Act specifies the three criteria used to determine if a commercial message is directed at children under 13: whether the promoted product is intended for children and/or appeals to them specifically; whether the advertisement’s presentation is appealing to children; and whether the time and place of the advertisement is such that children are exposed to it.
+Section 249 of the Act specifies the three criteria used to determine if a commercial message is directed at children under the age of 13: whether the promoted product is intended for children and/or appeals to them specifically; whether the advertisement’s presentation is appealing to children; and whether the time and place of the advertisement is such that children are exposed to it.
 Exemptions exist for advertising in children’s magazines, at children’s entertainment events, in store windows and on-pack advertisement if they meet certain criteria (eg the advertisement must not exaggerate the product or directly entice a child to purchase it).

 Potvin Kent M, Dubois L, Wanless A (2012) A Nutritional Comparison of Foods and Beverages Marketed to Children in Two Advertising Policy Environments.
 Obesity 20(9), 1829-1837